The Disney Vacation Club (“DVC”) Resorts at Walt Disney World

 For other first-time visitors looking for deluxe lodging, the Polynesian remains the best choice.
 No DVC property has the combination of kid appeal and convenience that the Polynesian presents.

 THE DISNEY VACATION CLUB RESORTS

 There are currently nine DVC resorts at Walt Disney World.

 DVC Resorts include seven paired with regular resorts, and two standalone DVC resorts.

-The paired resorts are the Villas at Disney’s Wilderness Lodge, Bay Lake Tower at the Contemporary Resort, the Animal Kingdom (Lodge) Villas, the Beach Club Villas, the Boardwalk Villas, The Villas at Disney’s Grand Floridian Resort and Spa, and the Polynesian Villas and Bungalows.
+The paired resorts are the Boulder Ridge and Copper Creek Villas at the Wilderness lodge, Bay Lake Tower at the Contemporary Resort, the Animal Kingdom (Lodge) Villas, the Beach Club Villas, the Boardwalk Villas, The Villas at Disney’s Grand Floridian Resort and Spa, and the Polynesian Villas and Bungalows.

 Their overall ranking for first time family visitors is as follows: